-Sherri Dutra-Brinson is a graduate of MTI College’s Paralegal Studies program.
+Sherri Dutra-Brinson is a graduate of the Paralegal Studies program at Campus, formerly known as MTI College.
 She attended the two year program, graduating in October, 2016.
 Sherri is a California native, having lived in the Bay Area most of her life.
 She migrated a little northeast to the Sacramento area in the ’80s to raise her family.
 Once her children became older, Sherri started to pursue a lifelong goal – her education.
 “One thing I have always wanted for myself is to have something to call a career,” she passionately explained.
 For her entire life, she has been working in the service industry in some capacity.
 She has worked in retail, grocery stores and restaurants.
 She has worked incredibly hard to take care of her family.
 However, there finally came a point in her life when she was able to focus on what she wanted, and what she wanted was a Monday-through-Friday career.
 She has worked nights, weekends and holidays her whole life.
 It was time for a change.

 Sherri would soon find out that her excitement for the paralegal program was only going to grow.
 “What I can tell you is that if you are willing to put in the effort, they are right there with you.
 Anything you don’t understand, they go above and beyond to help you be successful.
 All the instructors are really committed to your learning process.”
 One thing Sherri was very impressed by was that every class was designed to elevate you to the next level of academics.
 When she started the program and saw requirements such as algebra and statistics, she became overwhelmed with the thought of having been out of school for a very long time.
 She questioned how she was going to be able to pass these classes.
 Nevertheless, when it was time to take those classes, Sherri had already taken four math courses to prepare her.
 The statistics course actually ended up being rewarding.
 Although still not easy, she successfully passed the course.
 It was the same situation with Microsoft Word and Excel.
 Sherri explained that for her younger counterparts a course like that may have been redundant.
 Yet, for her, being able to first learn more about Microsoft Word and Excel is what set her up for success.
 She was also able to take advantage of the labs that were offered for extra help for every class.
 She had to put in extra effort, but it paid off.
 As Sherri explained, “Time and time again, I found that even though I may not understand in this moment, with determination and perseverance I was going to get there.
 And I continuously did throughout the whole process.”